pingcap/docs-cn/migrate-from-tidb-to-tidb.md

 ## Step 2.
 Migrate full data

 After setting up the environment, you can use the backup and restore functions of [BR](https://github.com/pingcap/br) to migrate full data.
-BR can be started in [several ways](/br/backup-and-restore-tool.md#how-to-use-br).
+BR can be started in [three ways](/br/br-deployment.md#use-br).
 In this document, we use the SQL statements, `BACKUP` and `RESTORE`.

 > **Note:**
 >
-> If the versions of the upstream and downstream clusters are different, you should check [BR compatibility](/br/backup-and-restore-tool.md#compatibility).
+> If the versions of the upstream and downstream clusters are different, you should check [BR compatibility](/br/backup-and-restore-overview.md#before-you-use-br).
 In this document, we assume that the upstream and downstream clusters are the same version.

 1. Disable GC.